advocations/skype/Skype/WebSDK/docs/PTAudioOutgoing.md

 | *Disconnected* | ...When the conversation got disconnected |

 ## Audio Modality State
-The `conversation.selfParticipant.audio` property represents audio modallity in the conversation.
+The `conversation.selfParticipant.audio` property represents audio modality in the conversation.
 This allows us to observe changes in the audio modality `state` as a participant in the conversation.
 For example: if the state changes to `"Connected"` it means the audio modality has been successfully connected in the conversation.